 - Account for uncertainty within the data sources, which is especially important when studying coastal steelhead because relatively little data exists on those populations.
 IPMs consist of a process model, which describes the unobserved true population dynamics, and an observation model that describes the noisy observations of the true state of the population.
-They capture the full uncertainty in the observations and can deal with missing data (Schaub and Kéry 2022). - Include environmental covariates, which is beneficial because coastal steelhead populations are likely influenced by changing environmental conditions such as sea surface temperature and streamflow rates. - 3.1.4 WDFW will address data gaps that create uncertainty within steelhead management and pertain to all coastal systems through a combination of critical research and monitoring.
+They capture the full uncertainty in the observations and can deal with missing data (Schaub & Abadi, 2011). - Include environmental covariates, which is beneficial because coastal steelhead populations are likely influenced by changing environmental conditions such as sea surface temperature and streamflow. - 3.1.4 WDFW will address data gaps that create uncertainty within steelhead management and pertain to all coastal systems through a combination of critical research and monitoring.
 That uncertainty can lead to under- or over-estimation of wild steelhead escapement and hatchery genetic impacts, among other implications, and limits WDFW's ability to manage with precision and accuracy.
-Those data gaps include: - Uncertainty around the March 15th cutoff data for hatchery vs. wild redds.
-What is the temporal run timing and spawning overlap between hatchery and wild fish?
-This information should be used to replace the current March 15th hatchery/wild cutoff date used in escapement estimation.
-Acoustic or radio telemetry could be used to assess rates, timing, and distribution of hatchery straying to natural spawning grounds.

-- Unknown error from spawning ground survey expansions - Validity of redds per female expansion values in estimates escapement - Impacts of unharvested hatchery fish during fisheries closures - Distribution, abundance, and contribution to steelhead populations of rainbow trout (resident O. mykiss)
+Those data gaps include but are not limited to: - Uncertainty around the March 15th cutoff data for hatchery vs. wild redds - Unknown error from spawning ground survey expansions - Validity of redds per female expansion values in estimates of escapement - Distribution, abundance, productivity, and impacts on wild steelhead of hatchery fish spawning in the wild, especially during fishery closures; hatchery steelhead stray rates - Distribution, abundance, and contribution to steelhead populations of rainbow trout (resident O. mykiss) - Spawning distribution and productivity of early vs. late returning wild steelhead